HOW MUCH IS YOUR ACCIDENT WITH A TAXI WORTH?

 After a taxi accident, gather as much information as possible.
 Get the name of the taxi company and the driver, as well as that of any other drivers or bystanders involved in the collision.
 Take photos of the taxi, the street, your injuries, and your vehicle if applicable.
 Get the names and contact information of any eyewitnesses.
 Their testimony can be of significant help in the future during fault investigations.
 Seek medical attention right away to diagnose and treat any injuries.
 In a collision while you were in another car, file a claim with the taxi company’s insurer.

 If you get into an accident in which a taxi runs into your vehicle, you may have to face allegations from the taxi company or its insurer that you were at least partially responsible for the crash.
 The taxi company may claim that you were negligent, and that you caused the collision.
 If that is the case, you need a team of experienced attorneys to help you prove otherwise.
 California is a pure comparative negligence state.
 This means that a party can still recover even if it was partially responsible for an accident.
 In the event that you were partially at fault, do not assume this means you are ineligible for compensation.
 Talk to an attorney.

 An attorney can help you negotiate a settlement with an insurance company or take your case to trial if necessary.
-At The Law Office of Arash Khorsandi, we’ll listen to your individual goals for a claim and do what we can to make them happen.
+At Arash Law, we’ll listen to your individual goals for a claim and do what we can to make them happen.
 Whether that’s a quick settlement with an insurer or a trial in front of a judge, we can help.
 You may simply need help speaking with a taxi company’s major insurance company.
 These conversations can be daunting and result in you saying something that hurts your chances of receiving a settlement.
 Our lawyers can take over communication with insurers on your behalf.
 Contact us today for a free consultation.